liam-ilan/electron-orbitals/README.md

 | Cross Section of a 5f Orbital | Probability Distribution of 5f Complex Orbital | Probability Distribution of a 5f Real Orbital |

 ## About
-*note: the following is not from a professional.
+*note: the following is just a summary.
 I highly recommend reading [this Wikipedia article](https://en.wikipedia.org/wiki/Wave_function#Hydrogen_atom), and [this LibreTexts article](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Map%3A_Physical_Chemistry_for_the_Biosciences_(Chang)/11%3A_Quantum_Mechanics_and_Atomic_Structure/11.10%3A_The_Schrodinger_Wave_Equation_for_the_Hydrogen_Atom).
 A large amount of the following explanation uses both of these articles as a source.
 Additionally, [this explanation](https://physics.stackexchange.com/q/190730) on stack exchange on the difference between real and complex orbitals was extremely useful.*

 This repository contains all 3d and cross-sectional renders for the probability density functions ($|\psi^2|$) of both real and complex orbitals.

 Classical models of the atom, such as Bohr's model, model electrons as particles with definitive positions and momenta.
 This model does not account for various observed phenomena (see [Double-slit Experiment](https://en.wikipedia.org/wiki/Double-slit_experiment)).
 In reality, it is observed that particles, such as electrons, exhibit both particle and wave behavior.

-In the quantum model of an atom, electron's do not exist in definite positions, but rather are described by their wave functions (denoted $\psi$), thus, the position of an electron is not definitve.
+In the quantum model of an atom, electron's do not exist in definite positions, but rather are described by their wave functions (denoted $\psi$), thus, the position of an electron is not definitive.
 According to the [Born interpretation](https://en.wikipedia.org/wiki/Born_rule), the value of the probability distribution function describing the chance of an electron being found at any given position, can be calculated by taking the amplitude of the wave function, and then squaring it ($|\psi^2|$).

 The wave function for an electron around a hydrogen nucleus (single proton), is defined in spherical coordinates as follows:
 $$\psi_{n,l,m}(r,\theta,\phi)=R_{n,l}(r)Y_{l,m}(\theta,\phi)$$

 Where
-- $n =$ The principle quantum number, $0 < n$
+- $n =$ The principal quantum number, refers to the energy level of the electron, $0 < n$
-- $l =$ The azimuthal quantum number, $0 \le l \le n - 1$
+- $l =$ The azimuthal quantum number, refers to the subshell of the electron, $0 \le l \le n - 1$
-- $m =$ The magnetic quantum number, $-l \le m \le l$
+- $m =$ The magnetic quantum number, refers to the specific orbital within the subshell, $-l \le m \le l$
 - $Y_{l,m}(\theta,\phi) =$ spherical harmonics of l, order m (provided by Scipy's `scipy.special.sph_harm`)
 - $R_{n,l}(r) =$ the radial function (provided by [Prof. Davit Potoyan and Mr. Zachery Crandall](https://dpotoyan.github.io/Chem324/H-atom-wavef.html))
+*note, in chemistry class, you may have learned that subshells are labeled s, p, d, f, g, h, and i.
+These refer to the azimuthal quantum numbers ($l$) 0, 1, 2, 3, 4, 5, and 6 respectively.

+The diagrams generated from this project are titled with the three numbers characterizing electrons, (n, l, m).

-This wave function is most often used in physics, and are always rotationally symetrical around the z-axis.
-With that being said, the most common visual of an electron orbital is it's real orbital.
+This wave function is most often used in physics, and are always rotationally symmetrical around the z-axis.
+With that being said, the most common visual of an electron orbital is its real orbital.
 This is likely the orbital you've seen in a highschool textbook.
 Real orbital wave functions are superpositions of the two complex orbital wave functions, $\psi_{n,l,m}(r,\theta,\phi)$ and $\psi_{n,l,-m}(r,\theta,\phi)$.
-Since both of these are complex conjugates of eachother, the resulting wave function is real-valued.
+Since both of these are complex conjugates of each other, the resulting wave function is real-valued.
 The real orbital wave function can be computed as follows,

 $$\psi^{real}\_{n,l,m}(r,\theta,\phi)=
   \begin{cases}